NamanPaharia/T4SNE-VQA/README.md

 pipwin install PyAudio

 ```
-Download all folders from drive link given below and place them in the main directory
+Download all folders from drive link given below and place them in the main directory, VQA_MODEL_WEIGHTS.hdf5 and place in models/VQA
 drive link: https://drive.google.com/drive/folders/1P90Z_VXlViUfncVayeWcZ0kX7igrHOHn?usp=sharing

-download and place

 ## Usage
 To call your own model pass the argument -model and name of the file.
 For e.g